Renater/SimpleScaleVM/README.md

 ```

 Besides, the following values may be overwritten to configure the module:
+* `VERSION`: semantic version of the project (only used for releasing the Docker image).
 * `APP_HOST`: host of the HTTP server.
 * `APP_PORT`: port of the HTTP server.
 * `PROVIDER`: provider that is used to deploy virtual resources (the only available value is `openstack`).